-How to wear high heels after 50 and feel fabulous…
+How to wear high heels after the age of 50 and feel fabulous…

-You see, darlings, I have figured out a way to still “strut my stuff” glamorous high heels after 50.
+You see, darling, I have figured out a way to still “strut my stuff” in glamorous high heels after 50.

 I assumed, incorrectly, that I would ‘walk’ right out of my surgeon’s office the day my cast came off; rush home and slip into a pair of my divine shoes.